designforsf/brigade-matchmaker/docs/installation.md

 ## 2. Install the database

 If you do not want to just download and install the latest mongodb, for OSX systems there is a way to install it in components/mongodb.

+Requires wget and an OSX system.
+If you do not have wget, you may want to use [brew](https://brew.sh/) to install it.
+For Linux or Windows developers, please download and install mongodb directly from [MongoDB community downloads](https://www.mongodb.com/download-center#community).

-In the command line terminal:
+In the USX command line terminal:

 ```
 cd brigade-matchmaker/components/mongodb